datboi-1337/art_engine/README.md

 This fork gives the option to use define exact counts of traits rather than using weight to randomly determine counts of traits.

 ## Exact weight example
 To use exact weight system, set `exactWeight` to true in config.js.
-When this option is enabled, the weight of any given trait is set to will be the exact number of times that trait appears in the collection. ie: `trait#50.png` will appear exactly 50 times throughout the collection. <br/>
+When this option is enabled, the weight of any given trait is set to will be the exact number of times that trait appears in the collection. ie: `trait#50.png` will appear exactly 50 times throughout the layer configuration it's found within. <br/>

-**PLEASE NOTE**: All weights in a given folder must add up to the layersOrder edition size!
+**NOTE**: All weights in a given folder must add up to the layer configurations `growEditionSizeTo`!
 Traits with the same names across multiple layersOrders will be counted separately!

 ```js
 const exactWeight = true;